hlopez058/PHD/Reviews.md

 - The  spatial-temporal  charging  flexibility  related  to  themobility of EVs [32], [33] has been scarcely addressed in theliterature,

+Detail Notes :
+- Departure from a buildling to another building was graphed out to be gaussian distributed around a major time, of 8:30am
+- I reearched the MPC approach, and studied what this controller model could fo.
+- The EBDC apporach they created showed a local optimization based on announced price - Combine these methods with event based optimization to handle wind and or solar renewable energy?
+- can i create a distributed controller for wind and energy and storage sites?
+-

 ## Review:Distributed energy storage node controller and control strategy based on energy storage cloud platform architecture

 by Hector Lopez 6/9/20

+### Summary
+The paper tries to present a method to manage storage systems that are independent from eacho ther.
+An objective function is created with the idea to minimize charing prizs.

 ### Notes
 - plug and play device